 <? echo $title ?>

 Chris Brader, DVM

 Dr. Chris Brader has practiced medicine at Matthews Animal Clinic since 2004.
-He purchased the clinic in 2017 with Drs.
-Pritchett and Thompson.
+He purchased the clinic in 2017 with Dr. Thompson.
 A native of Lancaster, Pennsylvania, Dr. Brader attended Virginia Tech, where he received his Bachelor's Degree in Biology in 1999.
 He continued his education at the Virginia-Maryland Regional College of Veterinary Medicine and was awarded his Doctorate of Veterinary Medicine in 2004.
 He has a continuing education certification in ultrasound, and his professional interests include soft-tissue surgery, seizures and gastroenterology.

+<? echo $title ?>